 - Log In to your existing profile and manage your contributions

-Online Shopping – you can also setup an account on UMCmarket.org and your donations will go to Christ UMC.
+Online Shopping – you can setup an account on UMCmarket.org and your donations will go to Christ UMC.
+You can also setup an Amazon Smile Account and select Christ United Methodist Church Preschool as the recipient.

 This program enables you to purchase eScrip gift cards and have a portion of the card value returned to support the ministries of the church.
 Card possibilities include grocery stores, restaurants, and appliance stores.
 You can download an order form here.